-NetApp knows storage backwards and forwards.
+NetApp knows storage backwards and forwards and on premise and in the cloud.
 The company makes data storage systems used by businesses for archiving and backup.
 Its devices are used in network-attached storage (NAS) Fibre Channel and IP-based storage area network (SAN) settings.
 NetApp's OnCommand software product enables storage systems management while other applications focus on data loss (MetroCluster) and protection (SnapProtect).
 The company mainly sells to the energy, financial services, government, health care, and IT sectors through distributors.
 It makes about a quarter of its revenues from direct sales.

 The US is the company's largest market, representing around 55% of its total sales.
-Europe, the Middle East, and Africa account for nearly 30%, while the Asia/Pacific generates 10% to 15% of sales.
+Europe, the Middle East, and Africa account for nearly 30%, while the Asia/Pacific generates 14% of sales.

 Sales and Marketing

 NetAPP has field sales offices in 50 countries.
 It employs a multichannel distribution strategy, selling products and services to end users and service providers through a direct sales force and through channel partners, including value-added resellers, system integrators, OEMs, and distributors.
 During 2013, sales from indirect channels represented 82% of its net revenues.
 NetApp's major customers include Arrow Electronics (22% of total sales) and Avnet (16%).

 NetAPP’s revenue declined oh-so-slightly in 2014 (ended April), coming in at $6.325 billion compared to $6.332 billion in 2013.
 Revenue from OEM products dropped 26%, while hardware maintenance contract revenue increased because of a higher installed base of hardware products under maintenance contracts.